Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 • Denmark pushed for an EU-wide analytics consent exemption during its 2025 Council Presidency.
 The Digital Omnibus (proposed November 2025) would allow aggregated audience measurement without consent.
 Google Analytics would not qualify.
 Cookieless, first-party analytics would.

-The rules you're actually subject to
+The rules you're subject to

 Cookie consent in Denmark is governed by two overlapping laws, enforced by two separate authorities.
+I'll untangle them for you first.

 The first is the Cookiebekendtgorelsen (BEK nr 1148 af 09/12/2011), Denmark's implementation of the EU ePrivacy Directive.
 Issued under Section 9 of the Teleloven (Telecommunications Act), it requires consent before any non-essential data is stored on or read from a visitor's device.
 Supervised by Digitaliseringsstyrelsen (the Danish Agency for Digital Government, which took over from the Danish Business Authority in December 2022).